 Organizing your impending nuptials can be overwhelming.
-Even so, we highly recommend not letting that put off your honeymoon preparations.
+Even so, we highly recommend not letting that put off your honeymoon preparations and waiting too long on when to book honeymoon.
 Yes, your wedding takes precedence, but it’s crucial you give yourself enough time to figure out the logistics of your vacation.
 Don’t confuse this with having to book things far in advance.
 In some cases—depending on the destination and travel season—you can book your flights and rooms much closer to your trip dates and score a great deal.
-Rather than attempting this on your own, though, we suggest enlisting the help of a travel agent.
+Rather than attempting this on your own, though, we suggest enlisting the help of atravel agent.

 There’s more to deciding on your honeymoon dates than figuring out what works best for your schedule.
 Good timing is everything, so do some research to make sure there won’t be any inconveniences or interferences.
 For example, if you’re watching your budget and your dates fall in peak season, you might want to consider delaying your honeymoon until after when prices drop.

 Be sure to also look to see if schools are out on holiday during this time.
 If so, chances are plenty of families will also be taking trips, which can mean higher costs and crowds.
 Lastly, check (and continue to check) the weather report for your destination on your chosen days.
 A coastal vacation might sound lovely, but you’ll want to avoid visiting during hurricane season.

 This is a common mistake that doesn’t make for an easy fix.
 If you’re planning a name change after marriage, in most cases, the paperwork on your name change won’t be complete until a few months after your wedding.
 As thrilled as you are to be using your new last name, be sure to book all of your reservations under the same name that appears on your passport and driver’s license.
 Changing your ticket or booking details is time-consuming and not cheap.